 Financial aid is available in the form of institutional and federal loans to cover educational and living expense.
 EVMS has a limited number of institutional awards, and there are a number of federal loan repayment programs available.
 More information can be found through EVMS Financial Aid, the PA Foundation or on the tuition and fees page.

-Completion of the CASPA application, EVMS supplemental application and all 8 prerequisite courses is required by the March 1 application deadline.
+Completion of the CASPA application, all 8 prerequisite courses and completion of the CASPer test is required by the March 1 application deadline.
 A bachelor’s degree may be outstanding at the time of application to the program, but must be completed by July 1.
 Learn more about admissions.

 As a student in the PA program, you will be required to maintain a 3.0 (on a 4.0 scale) to be in good academic standing.
 For this reason, we require a 3.0 as the minimum GPA to be eligible to apply to our program.
 With the increasing popularity of the profession, meeting the minimum 3.0 GPA does not mean an application is competitive.
 Higher GPAs are more competitive.
-See historical averages of the matriculants in our program.
+See historical averages of the matriculants in our program by viewing Admission Statistics.
 Learn more about admissions for the PA program.

 These exams are not required to apply to the EVMS PA program and do not influence the applicant’s acceptability or standing.